Overview on Bio Medical Waste Recycling Plant

 As per the Bio-medical waste management rules, 2016, every individual involved in collecting, production, transportation, recycling, and disposal must get the authorization.
 Also, an individual needs to take consent from the State pollution control board (SPCB) of the concerned state.
 An individual involved in activities above in respect of biomedical waste has to require to obtain permission.

-What are the documents required for bio-medical waste recycling plant authorization?
+What are the necessary papers required for bio-medical waste recycling plant authorization?

-Documents required for Non-bedded facilities for biomedical waste recycling plant authorization:
+Necessary Papers required for Non-bedded facilities for biomedical waste recycling plant authorization

-Documents Required for Bedded facilities for bio-medical waste recycling plant authorization:
+Necessary Papers Required for Bedded facilities for bio-medical waste recycling plant authorization

 What is the standard of treatment of bio-medical waste recyvling plant authorization?